adrienharnay/ssr-starter-pack/README.md

   .then(doRender);
 ```

-The client entry will receive the split points and waits for all of them to be loaded to render.
-We also store the server side headers because it is often useful to have access to headers we otherwise couldn't access from the client (e.g. Accept-Language or custom headers).
+The client entry will receive the split points and wait for them to be loaded to render.
+It will also receive the server side headers because it is often useful to have access to headers we otherwise couldn't access from the client (e.g. Accept-Language or custom headers).

 [App.js](./client/src/entry/js/App.js)
 ```js